rockthejvm/rockthejvm-site/src/content/articles/akka-typed-adapting-messages.md

 Assume you're working on the backend/logic of an online store.
 Everything is asynchronous and non-blocking (by the nature of Akka), and you're currently focusing on one piece of your logic:

-- a customer asks to check out their shopping cart (identified by a `cartId`)
+- A customer asks to check out their shopping cart (identified by a `cartId`)
-- there's a Checkout actor which is responsible for surfacing the total amount due
+- There's a Checkout actor which is responsible for surfacing the total amount due
-- the Checkout actor will interact with a ShoppingCart actor, responsible for fetching the list of items in that cart
+- The Checkout actor will interact with a ShoppingCart actor, responsible for fetching the list of items in that cart

 Let's take the following code structure to define messages.
 Take a moment to read this.
 We have a few message domains, for the ShoppingCart and Checkout actors respectively: